Q1: What is barter?

 Q4: Define money supply?

-Ans: Money supply is the total stock of money of different types of money (currency in circulation and deposits) in an economy at any specific point of time.
+Ans: Money supply is the total stock of money of different types (currency in circulation and various deposits) existing in an economy at a specific point of time.
+It is a stock variable measured at an instant, not a flow over time.

 Q5: State the components of money supply.

-Ans: The constituents of money supply in narrow sense are coins, currency notes and demand deposits.
+Ans: The constituents of money supply in the narrow sense are coins, currency notes and demand deposits (bank deposits that are payable on demand).
+These together form the most liquid part of the money supply.

 Q6: What are the functions of commercial banks?